mibi88/Mibi_s_Tcl_Editor/README.md

 ## Troubleshooting

-* The "Refresh" Button in buggy. **The "Refresh" Button is not working everywhere, but the bug is due to Tcl.**
+* The "Refresh" Button is buggy. **The "Refresh" Button is not working everywhere, but the bug is due to Tcl.**